 As dementia progresses, the damaged parts of the brain get more damaged.
 Other parts of the brain may also start getting damaged.
 So existing symptoms get worse, and more symptoms appear.
 The person with dementia finds it more and more difficult to perform tasks required every day.
 These tasks are usually called the activities of daily living (ADL).
 Examples are bathing, dressing, cooking, eating, taking medicines, managing money, and shopping.
 Caregivers have to help them more.
 The person may begin wandering and get lost.
 Some may get agitated and aggressive and hurt themselves and those around them.
 Some get abusive.
 Some become apathetic.
 They may face problems in recognizing or using common objects.
 Some are unable to explain their needs.
 They cannot find the right words to express themselves.
 They may neglect themselves, such as not wear warm clothes during winter, or not eat their meals.
 As dementia progresses they become fully dependent and may not be able to move around, speak or respond.

 How fast the dementia gets worse differs across persons.
 It depends on which dementia disease the person has, and how fast it progresses.
 In some cases the disease reaches late stage in just a few years.
 In some the decline takes decades.
 The decline also depends on the person’s overall health and other medical problems.

 The phrase “stages of dementia” is often used to discuss how someone with dementia gets affected over the years.
 However, please note that there are no clearly defined “stages of dementia.”
 Every dementia type is different.
 Every person is different and has a different combination of symptoms.
 How the damage increases over time (the progression) therefore differs across persons.

 Even though each situation is different, discussion on the stages of dementia helps caregivers understand what to expect.
 They can plan how they will provide care.
 They can prepare emotionally for the future.
-Usually stages are discussed using a simple three-stage classification: early stage dementia, mid-stage dementia and late-stage dementia.
+Usually stages are discussed using a simple three-stage classification: early stage dementia (mild dementia), mid-stage dementia (moderate dementia) and late-stage dementia (severe dementia).

 - Early stage dementia (Mild dementia).